 The Board is responsible for the administration of the System, has fiduciary responsibility for the investment of assets, and oversees all funds included in these financial statements.
 The Board appoints the Chief Executive Officer who manages and administers the System under the supervision and direction of the Board.

-MERS is a statutory public corporation.
-MERS financial statements are not included in the financial statements of any other organization; it is the only entity included in this financial report.
+MERS financial statements are not included in the financial statements of any other organization.